 The keyed Caesar cipher is a variant of the Caesar Cipher that provides increased protection.
 Instead of having all letters in alphabetical order, it starts with a code word (the encryption key).
 Unused letters are then added after the code word.
 If the code word is blank, it behaves exactly like an ordinary Caesar Cipher.

-Keyed Caesar cipher
+Keyed Caesar Cipher Tool

 - The Keyed Caesar cipher is a form of monoalphabetic substitution cipher.